Ladder99/ladder99/docs/source/developing-adapters.rst

 Device models are defined in the ``models`` folder, e.g. the CCS Print and Apply model is defined in ``models/ccs-pa`` - it has the following files:

-- model.yaml
+- model.yaml - defines the structure of the xml that is included in devices.xml, which is fed to the mtconnect agent
-- inputs.yaml
+- inputs.yaml - defines how to parse mqtt messages using the mqtt-json plugin, which writes values to a key-value cache
-- outputs.yaml
+- outputs.yaml - defines the shdr strings that are calculated from the cache and sent on to the agent
-- types.yaml
+- types.yaml - (optional) used by outputs.yaml

 Device Instances